ezcatdb/clinicalcorpus-guidelines/_entity/Disease.md

 - advanced
 - severe

-Currently, the following words/phrases for stage of disease are tentatively annotated as [EntityProperty]().
+Currently, the following words/phrases for stage of disease are tentatively annotated as [Entity Property]().
 - stage I
 - stage II
 - stage IIIB